Unfortunately, there are times when we have to take matters to court to settle them.

 So, if you go through the entire process of the court case and lose, that means that you and your lawyer will get nothing.

 That said, if you do win, you’ll either pay your lawyer a pre-established amount or an amount that adds up as the case proceeds.

-You might have a hard time finding a lawyer to work on a contingency if your case is likely to go to the other person.
+You might have difficulty finding a lawyer to work on a contingency if your case is likely to go to the other person.

-In other words, if you have a small chance of winning, you’re not likely to find someone to represent you.
+In other words, if you have a slight chance of winning, you’re not likely to find someone to represent you.

 An Incentive to Win the Case

-If you’re having a hard time finding representation to work on a contingency, you might consider paying out a higher part of your potential settlement.
+If you’re having difficulty finding representation to work on a contingency, you might consider paying out a higher part of your potential settlement.

-It would be a gamble for the lawyer, but they’re still getting the opportunity to earn a significant amount of money that you aren’t responsible to pay out of pocket.
+It would be a gamble for the lawyer, but they’re still getting the opportunity to earn a significant amount of money that you aren’t responsible for paying out of pocket.

 Additionally, the fact that you need to win in order for your attorney to get paid will serve as an incentive for them to invest more in your case.